From Scaling to Structured Expressivity: Rethinking Transformers for CTR Prediction: Experiments

-At the \textbf{small-scale regime} ($\sim$50M parameters), \textbf{FAT-Small} outperforms traditional interaction models—including DeepCTR, FFM, DeepFM, AutoInt, and DCNv2.
-This is particularly significant as these methods have reached their performance ceiling at this capacity, with further scaling yielding diminishing returns.
-For example, we also scaled traditional interaction models to 0.5B parameters (e.g., DeepCTR-Large), but observed no further improvement—indicating early saturation of performance.
-FAT’s gain under identical parameter constraints demonstrates that its field-aware attention decomposition enables more effective use of limited model capacity.
+Guided by the evaluation protocol defined above, we present the comparative results in Table~\ref{tab:main_results_rq1}.
+Our analysis aims to verify whether FAT's performance gains are robust across different capacity regimes, thereby disentangling architectural superiority from simple parameter inflation.

-At the \textbf{large-scale regime} ($\sim$0.5B parameters), \textbf{FAT-Large} surpasses scalable architectures (including Hiformer, Wukong, HSTU, and RankMixer), despite matching their size exactly.
-All baselines are uniformly scaled in width/depth while preserving architectural integrity, and hyperparameters are re-tuned for fairness.
-The persistent lead of FAT indicates that its performance edge stems not from scale, but from \textit{superior inductive bias}: the separation of field-aware content alignment and interaction-aware routing allows more semantically grounded and stable information flow.
+\textbf{Efficacy in the Small-Scale Regime ($\sim$50M).} In the typical industrial setting limited to $\sim$50M parameters, \textbf{FAT-Small} consistently outperforms traditional interaction models.
+A critical observation is the \textit{performance saturation} of these baselines: scaling DeepCTR from 40M to 0.48B parameters (DeepCTR-Large) yields negligible improvement (+0.02\%).
+This indicates that traditional architectures cannot effectively utilize additional capacity.
+In contrast, FAT's superior performance (\textbf{+0.16\%}) under the exact same parameter constraints demonstrates exceptional \textit{parameter efficiency}, proving that its field-aware attention decomposition captures interactions more effectively than implicit MLP structures.

-Notably, when further scaled to 1.5B parameters (FAT-XL), performance continues to improve without signs of saturation—a preliminary indication of favorable scaling behavior (to be analyzed in depth in Section~\ref{sec:scaling}).
+\textbf{Superiority in the Large-Scale Regime ($\sim$0.5B).} When scaled to $\sim$0.5B parameters, \textbf{FAT-Large} surpasses modern scaling-oriented architectures.
+Since all comparison models are uniformly scaled and hyperparameter-tuned, FAT’s persistent lead confirms that its advantage derives from \textit{superior inductive bias} rather than capacity alone.
+This structural advantage is even more pronounced on dense topologies: on MovieLens-20M, FAT-Large achieves a massive \textbf{+3.72\%} improvement.
+We attribute this to FAT's ability to explicitly model dense, high-value semantic connections (e.g., User-Item), whereas standard global attention tends to dilute these specific signals amidst noise.

-In summary, FAT consistently outperforms both classical and modern CTR models under fair capacity control.
-Its gains are not artifacts of parameter count, but consequences of \textit{structured expressivity}.
-This establishes FAT as a fundamentally stronger architecture—one whose advantages are rooted in design, not just scale.
+\textbf{Scaling Potential.} Furthermore, extending the model to \textbf{1.5B} parameters (\textbf{FAT-XL}) yields continued performance gains without signs of saturation.
+This contrasts sharply with the stagnation observed in baselines and offers a preliminary validation of FAT's favorable scaling properties (analyzed further in Section~\ref{sec:scaling}).